 Since the early 1980s he has pursued an interest in harmonies and rhythms derived from the sounds of continental European bells, first appearing in a work for solo piano, Jede Irdische Venus (1982).
 This interest was continued with a work for two pianos, Fulgura Frango, and formed the basis for a groundbreaking nine-hour series of programs he was commissioned to write and present for BBC Radio 3 (Glocken, Cloches, Kolokola), first transmitted in 1990.
 The latest of these bell pieces for piano - Golden Ring - evokes the sounds of Russian Orthodox bells and was premiered in a live broadcast from the 2012 Adelaide Festival by its dedicatee, the young Russian pianist, Konstantin Shamray, winner of the 2008 Sydney International Piano Competition.

-In parallel with his work as composer he continues to conduct on an occasional basis, usually in order to present new works by young composers.
+In parallel with his work as composer he continues to conduct on an occasional basis, usually in order to present new works by young composers, for example with the National Composers Forum of the Soundstream Festival.
 In April 2013 he conducted the Wroclaw Philharmonic Orchestra in the European premiere of his Viola Concerto, with soloist Artur Tokarek.

 |Ceol Mor II : for solo bassoon (2012)||Commissioned by Mark Gaydon.|